MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-holograms-off.md

 ![Eye symbol](media/dotted-line-toggle-visibility.PNG "Eye symbol")

-To turn them back on, gaze a the eye symbol again.
+To turn them back on, gaze at the eye symbol again.

 ## What's next?